roschmsi/tsjepa/README.md

 To patch the time series input, please set the `--use_patch` flag and specify `--patch_len` and `--stride`.

-### Pretraining
+### Pre-training
-The pretraining of our MAE for time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be initiated as follows:
+The pre-training of our MAE for time series with a masking ratio of 50 % and non-overlapping patches of size 8 can be initiated as follows:

 ```bash
 python3 main.py \